 The doctoral project emerges from two observations relating to what one might call the modern “psyche.”
 First, the observation over the past several years of an infiltration of geology into contemporary minds, language, and practices.
 And second, alongside the prevailing geologic and the forms that it generates, the observation over the past two or three years of the emergence of what could be a new psychedelic sensibility in the work of very young artists.
 A historical investigation into the sources of these two phenomena yielded the hypothesis of a “cycle of anxieties”, through one of whose episodes we may now be passing.
 The previous one was in the 1960s; the one before that, at the turn of the 20th century.
 The research takes three distinct forms: the making of a film in Japan, a curatorial project, and studio work combining formal practice and writing.

-Under the direction of Jean-François Puff, CY Cergy Paris University, and Vincent Gérard, ENSAPC; enrolled in 2020.
+Under the supervision of Jean-François Puff, CY Cergy Paris University, and Vincent Gérard, ENSAPC; enrolled in 2020.

 Nicola Lo Calzo, “Photographing memories of slavery: Toward an ethic and aesthetic of emancipation”